Tomás Estrada Palma: Second term

 Estrada Palma was re-elected unopposed in the 1905 Cuban general election, with his second term officially commencing May 20, 1906.
 This time, there was violent opposition by the liberals.
 Each side claimed electoral fraud had affected the outcome.
 One story being that The National Labor Party used el copo, fraud to prevent minority victory in the first election.

 The main issue in the second election was the equal representation of the Cuban provinces.
 Critics of Estrada Palma such as General Faustino Guerra Puente accused him of ignoring the constitution.
 Still, other politicians and generals, possibly even including Guerra Puente himself, recognized Estrada Palma as the only person able to lead Cuba.

 The response to the opponents Alfredo Zayas was to have the force of the police and the rural guard to allow Estrada Palma to claim victory.
 Estrada Palma and the moderate camp appealed to the US for intervention, and in 1906, the US began the Second Occupation of Cuba and installed a provisional occupation government, which lasted from 1906 to 1909.
 Another pro-American government was established in Cuba under Charles Magoon.
 Finally, on September 28, 1906, Estrada Palma, by then 71 years old, resigned along with the rest of the executive branch, leaving Cuba without a successor president.
 This choice of action allowed the United States to take control under the Platt Amendment.

 President Palma's resignation read as follows:

-To the Congress of Cuba[1] The course of events that has taken hold as a result of the public disorder caused by the armed revolt in the Province of Pinar del Rio; [2] the fact that a U.S. Commission of Peace, in representation of Washington, is currently in place in the Cuban capital, which has in turn caused the loss of authority of the Executive (Cuban President), while the rebels continue to roam free at arms and with a menacing attitude.
-[3] Wishing, on the other hand, honestly and wholeheartedly that the country return to a normal state of order and general tranquility and [4] unable to accept the conditions proposed by the aforementioned Commission, I have resolved as a patriotic act to present unto the Cuban Congress, with irrevocable character, my resignation to the post of President of the Republic.
-Ensuring that it will be accepted, I give thanks to the members of both chambers and I offer you the assurances of my highest consideration.
-Signed at the Palace of the Presidency, September 28, 1906.